 What sets Holafly apart from competitors is their focus on unlimited data plans.
 While providers like Airalo and Saily sell capped data packages (1GB, 5GB, 20GB), Holafly offers unlimited data for a flat daily rate across 200+ destinations.
 For a family of five burning through data on Google Maps, translation apps, FaceTime calls to grandparents, and the occasional Bluey episode during a long train ride, unlimited data isn't a luxury.
 It's survival.

-Destinations 200+ countries
+• 200+ countries covered

-Hotspot 500MB/day on most plans
+• Hotspot included — 500MB/day on most plans

-Support 24/7 via chat, WhatsApp, email
+• 24/7 support via chat, WhatsApp, and email

 What Are the Disadvantages of Holafly?